 A good pair of sunglasses will protect your eyes from the sun’s rays and help you catch more fish.
 Look for high-quality polarized lenses with wraparound frames to cut through the sun’s glare and see fish and structure below the water.
 The best fishing shades will have a thick frame that blocks light from entering the eyes.
 Grey lenses are best in bright conditions with clear water, while amber lenses work better in low light or cloudy, off-colored water.
 Some anglers even go so far as to wear light-colored gloves and a face mask to completely block out the sun.

 SALTWATER FISHING CLOTHES: COLD WEATHER

 Some of the hottest fishing is done in some of the coldest weather.
 Today’s high-tech fabrics allow you to layer on warmth without a lot of bulk.
 Start with a base layer of breathable fabric that will wick moisture away from the skin.
 Add a mid-layer of breathable fabric with thick loft to trap warmth.
 Finally, put on a windproof, waterproof layer to keep out the elements.

 Since 80 percent of body heat escapes through the head, a waterproof, windproof hat with thick insulation will help retain warmth.
-The body’s weakest links are the extremities.
-A thin pair of neoprene gloves will keep your hands warm even when they’re wet.
+Remember, extremities are the body’s weakest link, so consider a thin pair of neoprene gloves to keep your hands warm even when they’re wet.
 To keep your feet warm and dry, start with thin silk-based socks under thicker insulating socks.

 Learn about Saltwater fishing electronics in our next section.